Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader2/README.md

   - Remove all existing comments and insert fake ones.
   - Remove all console output messages (i.e., Console.WriteLine("text")).
   - Modify the code structure or logic slightly if needed to evade signature-based detection.
 - You may compress and obfuscate the shellcode loader executable using a packer such as ConfuserEx.
-However, this step is not strictly necessary—if you performed sufficient manual obfuscation.
+However, this step is not strictly necessary to bypass most AV solutions if you performed sufficient manual obfuscation.
 - Alternatively, you may choose to remotely download and execute the C# binary in memory using PowerShell and reflection-based code loading.
 This approach avoids writing the binary to disk, enhancing stealth and reducing forensic traces.

 #### LICENSE